 You can see what is required by your Vocational Placement Provider here >> Vocational Placement FAQs

-Note: Costs associated with completing the required Police Check, Blue Card or Working With Children Check will be shouldered by the student.
-For students planning to do their vocational placement in Queensland, the National Health and Medical Research Council recommends immunisation for hepatitis A, hepatitis B, and influenza.
-Similar regulations in other states and territories may also apply to you.
+Note: Students are required to complete a Police Check and additional manual handling training prior to commencing their vocational placement at their chosen facility.
+Any costs will be shouldered by the student.
+For students planning to do their vocational placement, the National Health and Medical Research Council (NHMRC) recommends immunisation for hepatitis A, hepatitis B, and influenza.

-RPL is available to any learner who can provide evidence of competency for the units offered within the qualification.
+The RPL pathway is available to any learner who can provide evidence of competency for the units offered within the qualification.
 See the RPL Guide for more information on this process and how to apply.

 Once you’ve gained the Cert III in Individual Support (Home and Community), you are now qualified for a career in the elderly care sector.
 Career information provided by My Skills includes the following job outcomes: